xu-song/hexo-auto-category/README.md

 ## Demo

-All the categories in [ESON's Blog](https://blog.eson.org/) are generated automatically by `hexo-dir2category`.
+All the categories in [ESON's Blog](https://blog.eson.org/) are generated automatically by `hexo-auto-category`.

 ## How it works

 As a Hexo user, you must be troubled with [front matter](https://hexo.io/zh-cn/docs/front-matter.html) setting for each post.
 With this plugin, you don't need to set `categories` one by one.
-`hexo-dir2category` generates static post `categories` based on directory automatically.
+`hexo-auto-category` generates static post `categories` based on directory automatically.